-In trigger finger, also known as stenosing tenosynovitis (stuh-NO-sing ten-o-sin-o-VIE-tis), is a condition in which one of your fingers or your thumb gets stuck in a bent position and then straightens with a snap — like a trigger being pulled and released.
+Trigger finger, also known as stenosing tenosynovitis (stuh-NO-sing ten-o-sin-o-VIE-tis), is a condition in which one of your fingers gets stuck in a bent position.
+Your finger may straighten with a snap — like a trigger being pulled and released.

 People whose work or hobbies require repetitive gripping actions are at higher risk of developing trigger finger.
 The condition is also more common in women and in anyone with diabetes.
 Treatment of trigger finger varies depending on the severity.

 - Anderson BC.
-Trigger finger (stenosing flexor tenosynovitis). http://www.uptodate.com/home/index.html.
-Accessed Sept.
-7, 2011.
+Trigger finger (stenosing flexor tenosynovitis). http://www.uptodate.com/home.
+Accessed July 25, 2014.

-- Wright PE II.
-Carpal tunnel, ulnar tunnel, and stenosing tenosynovitis.
-In: Canale ST, et al. Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, Pa.: Mosby Elsevier; 2007. http://www.mdconsult.com/das/book/body/159164477-5/0/1584/566.html?tocnode=55690331&fromURL=566.html#4-u1.0-B978-0-323-03329-9..50076-3--cesec16_4012.
-Accessed Sept.
-14, 2011.
+- Canale ST, et al. Campbell's Operative Orthopaedics.
+12th ed.
+Philadelphia, Pa.: Mosby Elsevier; 2013. http://www.clinicalkey.com.
+Accessed July 29, 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.